 Comprehensive vs. Collision Coverage

-Which is better coverage: comp or collision?
+How to know which is better for auto coverage: comp or collision

 If you’ve recently purchased a new vehicle, you know that in order to drive in most states, you need to purchase a basic type of car insurance, but you may be overwhelmed by your coverage options.
 Comprehensive and collision are the two types of physical damage coverage available on car insurance policies.
 Both play an important role in keeping your vehicle in tip-top shape.
 Minor dents and dings all the way up to full-blown car crunching can be repaired, or the insurance company can at least pay out enough money to make you whole again.